 His first album with the Bluesbreakers came in 1985.
 Mayall had not released an album in five years at that point and the Bluesbreakers had been dead for more than 15, but the live album Behind the Iron Curtain proved Mayall's viability thanks mostly to the fiery work of Montoya.
 The guitarist appeared on three studio albums with Mayall and the Bluesbreakers, but then struck out on his own by the mid-'90s.
 Signed to Blind Pig, Montoya released Gotta Mind to Travel in 1995 with help from Mayall and another former Bluesbreaker compatriot, rhythm guitarist Debbie Davies.

 After years of toil under Collins and Mayall, Montoya was finally in the spotlight and his award as Best New Blues Artist of 1996 proved quite ironic, given his years of experience.
 His second album, Ya Think I'd Know Better, was followed by 1997's Just Let Go.
 At that point, Montoya and Blind Pig parted company and he signed with Alligator Records.
 Suspicion was released in 2000, followed two years later by Can't Look Back and by Dirty Deal in 2007.
 All three discs incorporated a definitive soul/R&B approach.
-I Want It All Back, produced by Keb' Mo' and Jeff Paris, appeared in 2010. ~ John Bush & Al Campbell
+I Want It All Back, produced by Keb' Mo' and Jeff Paris, appeared in 2010.
+The independent blues label Ruf Records released I Want It All Back, and they followed up with a live album, Songs from the Road, in 2014.
+Montoya and Alligator Records partnered again to release 2017's Hard Truth. ~ John Bush & Al Campbell